karthu097/Spring-JDBC/README.md

-uppose we are building a Student Management System.
+Suppose we are building a Student Management System.

 The user enters: